joshvillbrandt/wireless/README.md

 sudo pip install wireless
 ```

-To use the `nmcli` on Ubuntu, one must have the right permissions in place.
+To use the `nmcli` on Ubuntu 14.04, the right permissions must be in place.
 A few options are listed [here](https://wiki.archlinux.org/index.php/NetworkManager#Set_up_PolicyKit_permissions).

 ## Usage